Tommimon/openrc/INSTRUCTIONS.md

 ## Build and install

+Find out ip in guest system with `ifconfig`.

 Make sure to have `sshpass` installed, navigate to `openrc` folder and run the following command:

 ```fish